Type 055 destroyer: Electronics

 Chinese literature suggests that the Type 055 is capable of "facilitat[ing] command management of a battlegroup and supporting elements".
 The command-and-control and battle management systems are likely comparable to contemporary PLAN systems, which reflect over a decade of intensive interest in information integration from the late 2000s.

+Multiple sensors are housed inside the integrated mast and ship superstructure.
 The class has a dual-band radar system; four S-band Type 346B Dragon Eye active electronically scanned array (AESA) panels are mounted on the superstructure, and four smaller X-band panels are mounted on the mast.
 The Type 346B panels are estimated to be 40% larger than the Type 052D destroyer's Type 346A panels, for greater transmission power and sensitivity.
-Chinese sources claim the radar has anti-stealth capability and can be used to guide anti-satellite missiles.
+Chinese sources claim the radar can be used to guide anti-satellite missiles.

-A deployment port exists for variable depth and towed array sonar.
-The large bulbous bow likely contains a bow sonar; the Type 055 may mount a larger bow sonar than previous Chinese surface combatants.

-Various electronic warfare support measures (ESM), electronic countermeasures (ECM), and electro-optic (EO) sensors and datalinks are mounted.
+The ship structure also contains navigation radars, various communication and intelligence systems, electronic warfare support measures (ESM), electronic countermeasures (ECM), electro-optical (EO) sensors, laser-warning systems, optronic jammers, and datalink systems.
 They are likely more advanced than those deployed on previous ships.

+A deployment port exists for variable depth and towed array sonar, with a large bulbous bow likely contains a bow sonar.

 Armament

-The primary armament are missiles carried in 112-cell vertical launching system (VLS); 64 cells forward and 48 cells aft.
+The primary armament is missiles carried in 112 vertical launching system (VLS) cells, 64 cells forward and 48 cells aft.
 The same VLS model is used on the Type 052D destroyer, which is believed to be an implementation of the GJB 5860-2006 standard; the GJB 5860-2006 is capable of hot and cold launches using concentric canisters.
-The longest variant, with 9-metre cells, is likely used.
 The Type 055 is expected to carry HHQ-9 surface-to-air missiles, YJ-18 anti-ship cruise missiles, CJ-10 land-attack cruise missiles, and missile-launched anti-submarine torpedoes upon entering service.
 Potentially, the larger cells may also carry anti-ship ballistic missiles.

+Additional armament includes a 130 mm main gun, an 11-barrel 30 mm close-in weapon system (CIWS), a HHQ-10 short-range air defense system, 324 mm torpedo launchers, and decoy launchers.
+There is hangar space for two helicopters.

 Future developments

-It has been suggested that future variants may be armed with lasers or electromagnetic railguns.
-Since the current design does not have integrated electric propulsion, installation of integrated electric propulsion will be required for the ship to meet power requirements in the future.
+It has been suggested that future variants may be armed with lasers or electromagnetic railguns, though since the current design does not have integrated electric propulsion, installation of integrated electric propulsion will be required for the ship to meet the estimated power requirements for such weapons in the future.

-In 2021, United States Department of Defense identified Type 055 as the future launch platform for China's naval-based mid-course interceptors, such as the HQ-19 anti-ballistic missiles.
+In 2021, the United States Department of Defense identified the Type 055 as the future launch platform for China's naval-based mid-course interceptors, such as the HQ-19 anti-ballistic missiles.

+Operational history

+In April 2021, Nanchang operated with the aircraft carrier Liaoning's escort group, and became the first Type 055 to be part of a carrier escort group.